Akhnaten (opera): Act 2: Years 5 to 15 in Thebes and Akhetaten

 The scene opens again in A minor, with the High Priest and a group of priests singing a hymn to Amun, principal god of the old order, in his temple.
 The music becomes increasingly dramatic, as Akhnaten, together with Queen Tye and his followers, attack the temple.
 This scene has only wordless singing.
 The harmonies grow very chromatic, finally reaching A♭ major and E minor.
-The temple roof is removed and the sun god Aten's rays invade the temple, thus ending Amun's reign and laying the foundation for the worship of the only god Aten.
+The temple roof is removed and the sun god Aten's rays invade the temple, thus ending Amun's reign and laying the foundation for the worship of the One God: the Sun God Aten.